-Shovels are one of the oldest and most useful tools known to mankind.
+Shovels are one of the oldest and most useful tools known to humankind.
 They allow us to do everything from planting crops to building skyscrapers.
 Without one, moving dirt is near impossible – our hands are ill-equipped for the purpose.
 Despite their usefulness, how often do you have a shovel with you?
 Sure, you probably have one if you’re on the way to a construction or landscaping project.
 Otherwise, not so much.

 Best Overall Shovel

-The best tool for the job is often the simplest and the Gerber E-Tool is as simple as they come.
+The best tool for the job is often the simplest, and the Gerber E-Tool is as simple as they come.
 There are no extra attachments or tools to deploy from the handle; the E-Tool is just a well-made shovel with a sharpened edge for chopping.
 It’s nearly unbreakable and is made by one of the best companies in the survival business.

 Best Survival Shovel

-If you could only bring one tool into the wilderness it would probably be a knife, but a close second is the Fivejoy Military Folding Shovel.
+If you could only bring one tool into the wilderness, it would probably be a knife, but a close second is the Fivejoy Military Folding Shovel.
 If you’re lost in the woods, this one tool can take care of most of the survival tasks you’d need to carry out until help can come.
-The shovel is incredibly lightweight at just over a pound but comes packed with paracord, a whistle, a fire starter, a food cutter, and a knife.
+The shovel is incredibly lightweight at just over a pound but comes packed with a paracord, a whistle, a fire starter, a food cutter, and a knife.

 Best Shovel For Your Vehicle